This week at the Library, you can join us at:

-Join us for a fun-filled evening at the Blue Valley Library with family members and friends, old and new, and become a part of the Johnson County tabletop gaming community.
-Kids, teens and adults can enjoy a variety of games together, including collaborating to escape the Forbidden Island, getting creative with a round of Dixit, or strategizing their way to victory as King of Tokyo!
-Discover and learn new games from our collection or bring your personal favorite to share.
-Each month, our gaming librarians will feature a family-friendly game, the March pick is Carcassonne, and teach you how to play it.
+Join us for a fun-filled event at the Monticello Library with family and friends and become a part of the Johnson County tabletop gaming community.
+Discover new games from our collection or bring your personal favorite to share – you might get creative with a round of Dixit, collaborate to escape the Forbidden Island or strategize your way to victory as King of Tokyo!
 Come and go as you please.
 Refreshments are provided.

 Young Adult Literary Council – Wednesdays, May 24, June 28, July 26 & August 23, 4:30 – 5:30 p.m.

 Teens are invited to join the Young Adult Literary Council at the Monticello Library to share favorite books, pick up advanced reader copies of teen books to read and review, and participate in other fun activities such as author visits, game days, event planning and more.
 Meet new people and receive volunteer credit hours for your time with us.

 Open Mic – Fridays, May 26, June 23, July 28 & August 25, 6:30 – 7:30 p.m.